-Car insurance may not sound so important to you.
+Car or auto insurance may not sound so important to you.
 Like most people, you probably grudgingly settle for a third party policy each year because it costs less.
 But perhaps you need to reconsider this.
 I have a personal experience to share that illustrates the importance of having a comprehensive car insurance policy on your vehicle.

 I grew up learning about automobile insurance from dad’s cars.
 From the time I could understand it, I noticed that he always had auto insurance on his cars.
 The concept is quite nifty – pay a small annual premium to the insurance company so that should there be an accident, the insurance company bears the cost of repairs.